cpetrovich/cpetrovich.github.io/_pages/about.md

 Before joining Indiana University, I was an Assistant Professor at the Institute for Astrophysics at Pontificia Universidad Católica de Chile.
 I held postdoctoral positions as a Bart J. Bok Fellow at the University of Arizona and as a Gruber Foundation and CITA Fellow at the Canadian Institute for Theoretical Astrophysics.

 I received my Ph.D. in Astrophysical Sciences from Princeton University, where I worked on planet formation and orbital dynamics.
-Prior to that, I completed undergraduate degrees in astronomy and engineering at Pontificia Universidad Católica de Chile.
+Prior to that, I completed undergraduate degrees in astronomy and engineering at Pontificia Universidad Católica de Chile, where I studied the thermal evolution of neutron stars.

 I grew up in the Chilean Patagonia, one of the southernmost regions of the American continent, and my academic path has gradually taken me northward.